Did COVID-19 undermine learning for UK music students?

 How did students experience remote learning?

 Many students missed the immediacy of in-person coaching and ensemble rehearsal.
-Staff experimented with virtual ensembles and asynchronous recording to preserve collaboration, which also built digital production skills.
-Shifting practical assessments to digital formats required reworked assessment briefs, transparent marking criteria and adequate support to ensure fairness and academic integrity.
+Staff experimented with virtual ensembles and asynchronous recording to preserve collaboration, which also helped students build digital production skills.
+Shifting practical assessments to digital formats required reworked briefs, transparent marking criteria and adequate support to ensure fairness and academic integrity.
+Remote learning worked best when delivery, assessment and support were redesigned together rather than patched onto existing modules.

 Where did online learning break down?

-Students described the loss of spontaneity in ensemble work, variable connectivity, and the cognitive load of navigating unfamiliar software.
+Students described the loss of spontaneity in ensemble work, variable connectivity and the cognitive load of navigating unfamiliar software.
 The absence of dedicated practice space in shared housing compounded frustration.
-Programmes that tightened assessment clarity and feedback—using annotated exemplars, checklist-style rubrics and trackable turnaround—reported fewer escalations.
-Predictable timetabling and a single communication channel reduced operational noise.
+Programmes that tightened assessment clarity and feedback, using annotated exemplars, checklist-style rubrics and trackable turnaround, reported fewer escalations.
+Predictable timetabling and a single communication channel also reduced operational noise.
+That matters because in music, cutting friction can protect engagement even when teaching conditions are difficult.

 What worked academically despite the pandemic?

 Staff presence and responsiveness stood out.
 Students valued the flexibility to manage time and the exposure to industry-standard digital tools.
 Attendance at online forums and visiting-artist sessions often rose, broadening professional networks beyond the local scene.
-These gains suggest a blended approach that retains high-value digital interactions without displacing core in-person practice.
+The lasting benefit is a blended approach that keeps these high-value digital interactions without displacing core in-person practice.

 Where were the limits of practical music education?